Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Introduction

-Our overall detection and estimation procedure is described in \cref{section:detection_estimation_procedure}.
+The overall procedure is described in \cref{section:detection_estimation_procedure}.
 For inference, we leverage the non-reversible variant of RJMCMC proposed by \citet{gagnon_nonreversible_2021}, which achieves lower autocorrelation compared to conventional reversible implementations (\cref{section:rjmcmc}).
-We evaluate the detection performance of our proposed Bayesian detecting procedure in \cref{section:evaluation}.
+We evaluate the detection performance of our procedure in \cref{section:evaluation}.